ZeroDrift810/NELBOT/README.md

 `/streams reset` - resets all users back to 0 streams **DANGER**

+`/streams broadcast` - configures the broadcast with the keyword to filter titles on, channel to display live streams, and an optional role to mention

+`/streams youtube add` - add a new youtube channel to watch broadcasts for

+`/streams youtube remove` - remove a youtube channel

+`/streams youtube list` - show your current youtube channels

 `/schedule` - shows the games scheduled for that week.
 Required `week` the week number (not playoffs)

 `/logger configure` - configures snallabot logger for game channels.
 Optional `on` to turn it on and off, default to on